etendosoftware/docs/docs/developer-guide/etendo-classic/getting-started/installation/install-modules-in-etendo.md

     }
     ```

-Finally, update the database and compile the new modules
+Finally, update the database and compile the new modules.

 ```bash title="Terminal"
 ./gradlew update.database smartbuild